figofuture/figofuture.github.io/_posts/2016-02-24-how-to-install-authpuppy-on-nginx.markdown

     - nginx
     - 2016
 ---
-As we know the authpuppy official wiki website only supply the installation guide on apache web server, but as a good result as I practiced, it can be successfully installed on the nginx web server.
+As we know the authpuppy official [wiki website][1] only supply the installation guide on apache web server, but as a good result as I practiced, it can be successfully installed on the nginx web server.

 Go on details, my linux server using Gentoo Linux, but i think it works on any linux popular distribution, Redhat, centos, debian, ubuntu, arch etc.